jupyterhub/jupyterhub/examples/external-oauth/README.md

 which configures all of the necessary URLs from environment variables.

-The second is `whoami-oauth-basic`, which implements the full OAuth process without any inheritance, so it can be used as a reference for other OAuth implementations.
+The second is `whoami-oauth-basic`, which implements the full OAuth process without any inheritance, so it can be used as a reference for OAuth implementations in other web servers or languages.

 ## Run the example